holixon/axon-gateway-extension/README.md

 )
 ```

-Now you can query for a certain revision by, if the result contains the revision information inside of the payload
+Now you can query for a certain revision by, if the result contains the revision information inside the payload
 (the query result implements `Revisionable`).

 ```kotlin